William Goldman (mathematician): Research contributions

-Professional service
+Experimental Geometry Lab

-Goldman also heads a research group at the University of Maryland called the Experimental Geometry Lab, a team developing software (primarily in Mathematica) to explore geometric structures and dynamics in low dimensions.
-He served on the Board of Governors for The Geometry Center at the University of Minnesota from 1994 to 1996.
+Goldman heads a research group at the University of Maryland called the Experimental Geometry Lab, a team developing software (primarily in Mathematica) to explore geometric structures and dynamics in low dimensions.

-He served as Editor-In-Chief of Geometriae Dedicata from 2003 until 2013.

 Awards and honors

 In 2012 he became a fellow of the American Mathematical Society.

+In 1987 he was awarded a Sloan Foundation Fellowship.

+He gave an invited address at the 2010 International Congress of Mathematicians in Hyderabad, India.

+In 2007 he was awarded a Distinguished Scholar-Teacher Award from the University of Maryland.

+In 2016 he became a Fellow of the Washington Academy of Sciences.